Gaining good posture is one of the most underrated ways to instantly change your appearance, and in time, your health.

 Related Article: 3 Ways to Prevent Carpal Tunnel Syndrome

 If standing for a few minutes puts a spring back in your step, imagine how good an hour of activity might make you feel.
 Trying a new physical activity, especially one that requires attention to posture, will do wonders for your bearing and give you a renewed, youthful vigor as well.

 Some sure bets for posture improvement are martial arts, yoga, rowing, and even lower impact activities like figure skating and tai chi.
 With time and practice, that good posture you learned on the rowing machine will bloom into a body awareness that will keep you looking sharp outside the gym.

 3. Tone up

-Planks, sit-ups and your gym’s weight circuit can do more than just give you a killer six-pack – strengthening your core muscles will help you stay straight all day.
-Think of it as posture cross training.
-You can even get great results from basic body weight exercises like push-ups and bridging if you want to get in shape at home without any equipment.
+Planks, sit-ups, and your gym’s weight circuit can do more than just give you a killer six-pack – strengthening your core muscles will help you stay straight all day.
+Think of it as posture cross-training.
+You can even get great results from basic bodyweight exercises like push-ups and bridges if you want to get in shape at home without any equipment.